Skip to content

 productionprod

-For example, skystate push config.json --env dev is equivalent to --env development.
+For example, sky state public push --project my-app --file config.json --env dev is equivalent to --env development.

-A config is a JSON object stored for a specific project and environment.
-It holds all the remote values your application reads at runtime.
+Public state is a JSON object stored for a specific project and environment.
+It holds client-readable values that browser apps can read anonymously through the SDK.

 json